Strontium titanate: Properties

 SrTiO3 is an excellent substrate for epitaxial growth of high-temperature superconductors and many oxide-based thin films.
 It is particularly well known as the substrate for the growth of the lanthanum aluminate-strontium titanate interface.
 Doping strontium titanate with niobium makes it electrically conductive, being one of the only conductive commercially available single crystal substrates for the growth of perovskite oxides.
 Its bulk lattice parameter of 3.905Å makes it suitable as the substrate for the growth of many other oxides, including the rare-earth manganites, titanates, lanthanum aluminate (LaAlO3), strontium ruthenate (SrRuO3) and many others.
 Oxygen vacancies are fairly common in SrTiO3 crystals and thin films.
 Oxygen vacancies induce free electrons in the conduction band of the material, making it more conductive and opaque.
 These vacancies can be caused by exposure to reducing conditions, such as high vacuum at elevated temperatures.

 High-quality, epitaxial SrTiO3 layers can also be grown on silicon without forming silicon dioxide, thereby making SrTiO3 an alternative gate dielectric material.
 This also enables the integration of other thin film perovskite oxides onto silicon.

+SrTiO3 can change its properties when it is exposed to light.
+These changes depend on the temperature and the defects in the material.
 SrTiO3 has been shown to possess persistent photoconductivity where exposing the crystal to light will increase its electrical conductivity by over 2 orders of magnitude.
 After the light is turned off, the enhanced conductivity persists for several days, with negligible decay.
+At low temperatures, the main effects of light are electronic, meaning that they involve the creation, movement, and recombination of electrons and holes (positive charges) in the material.
+These effects include photoconductivity, photoluminescence, photovoltage, and photochromism.
+They are influenced by the defect chemistry of SrTiO3, which determines the energy levels, band gap, carrier concentration, and mobility of the material.
+At high temperatures (>200 °C), the main effects of light are photoionic, meaning that they involve the migration of oxygen vacancies (negative ions) in the material.
+These vacancies are the main ionic defects in SrTiO3, and they can alter the electronic structure, defect chemistry, and surface properties of the material.
+These effects include photoinduced phase transitions, photoinduced oxygen exchange, and photoinduced surface reconstruction.
+They are influenced by the oxygen pressure, the crystal structure, and the doping level of SrTiO3.